 Poor body image or body dissatisfaction often results from comparing your body with what the media tells you is the ideal male body size and shape - namely, lean and muscular.
 It is not uncommon for men with body dissatisfaction to be focussed on weight loss and muscle building, which can lead to over-exercising and the use of image enhancing drugs.

 Studies suggest that around 11 per cent of Australian men are on a weight loss diet at any given time, and it is thought that around one third of people with an eating disorder are male (although it is likely that this is under-reported).

-It’s estimated that about 45 per cent of Western men are unhappy with their bodies to some degree, compared with only 15 per cent some 25 years ago.
-Research suggests that homosexual men, models, dancers and athletes may be particularly vulnerable to poor body image or feeling insecure about their bodies.
-This is because they are more likely to be in situations where they may be judged (or believe they will be judged) according to their appearance.
+It is thought that certain male groups, such as young men, gay men, athletes, body builders, models and dancers, among others, may be particularly vulnerable to poor body image or feeling insecure about their bodies.
+This is because they are more likely to be in situations where they may be judged (or believe they will be judged) according to their weight and appearance.

-A negative body image encourages a range of self-destructive behaviours, including:
+A negative body image is a risk factor for a range of self-destructive behaviours, such as:

-- Fad dieting – around 17 per cent of men are dieting at any given time.
-Those diets are not always nutritionally sound.
+- fad dieting - around 11 per cent of Australian men are dieting at any given time.
+Those diets are not always nutritionally sound

-Some of the factors that may contribute to a negative body image include:
+Some of the factors that may contribute to a negative body image in men include: